laurentj/slimerjs/README.md

     slimerjs ../test/initial-tests.js
 ```

+Note: on windows, you must launch SlimerJS from an unix environment like msys or Cygwin. slimer.bat script is not provided yet.

 # Content of a script

 It should contain javascript instructions.
 The script is executed in the context of a